zdunseth/open-phytoliths-website/content/es/course/data-science/github.md

 ---
-title: Visualization
+title: Collaboration with Github
 date: '2021-01-01'
 type: book
 weight: 30
 highlight: true
 tags:
-  - Data Visualization
+  - collaboration
 ---

-Learn how to visualize data with Plotly.
+Learn how to collaborate using GitHub

 <!--more-->